Your local guide to the Sussex Flea Market!

 Armoury (Leonard Drive, opposite the main Princess Louise Park entrance) are good choices, with easy access to sidewalks.

-Sussex High School, a further five-minute walk away along Leonard Drive, is another solid option.
+Sussex High School, a further ten-minute walk away along Leonard Drive, is another solid option.

 The Seniors Centre, (the beige building with the porch in the middle of Princess Louise Park), is the main information